BMW R 18's India launch date announced

 BMW Motorrad is all set to introduce the new R 18 retro cruiser motorcycle in India which has been given a launch date of September 19.
-The motorcycle was also showcased at a customer event in India to gather response from the market.
+The motorcycle was also showcased at a customer event in the country to gather response from the market.

 The R18 cruiser draws design inspiration from the old BMW R5 which was originally produced around the late 1930s.
 In its modern avatar, the bike remains committed to its full-blown heavyweight cruiser identity and combines classic styling with the new technology.